fdegir/infra-workshop/openstack/README.md

-# OpenStack Installation and Basic Command Examples
+# OpenStack Installation and Basic Usage

-This guide contains information about installing **OpenStack** Queens version using Kolla-Ansible.
+This guide contains information about installing **OpenStack Rocky** using Kolla-Ansible.
 Almost everything in this guide is taken from official Kolla-Ansible documentation and adapted for the purposes of this workshop.
 [1]

 All the commands listed on this guide must be executed on Jumphost unless